-The Building Management Ordinance requires the Management Committee to prepare an income and expenditure account and a balance sheet and the Management Committee is responsible for preparing the financial statements to present fairly the financial transactions and financial position of the Corporation.
-Accordingly, the Management Committee is responsible for the preparation and fair presentation of these financial statements in accordance with Hong Kong Financial Reporting Standards issued by the Hong Kong Institute of Certified Public Accountants.
-This responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error; selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.
+The Building Management Ordinance requires the Management Committee to prepare financial statements including an income and expenditure account and a balance sheet which give a true and fair view of the financial transactions and financial position of the Corporation.
+Accordingly, the Management Committee is responsible for the preparation and true and fair presentation of these financial statements in accordance with Hong Kong Financial Reporting Standards issued by the Hong Kong Institute of Certified Public Accountants.
+This responsibility includes designing, implementing and maintaining internal control relevant to the preparation and true and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error; selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.